Xerografia

 photocopying technique

-The term was coined by combining the Greek word xeroòs (dry) and the French word graphie (writing).
+The term xerografia was coined by combining the Greek word xeroòs (dry) and the French word graphie (writing).

 The xerographic technique, also called electro photography, is a system for copying invented by American scientist Chester Carlson in 1938 and patented in 1942 (under number 2297691).